 Despite the fateful part he played in Judah's history, Nebuchadnezzar is seen in Jewish tradition in a predominantly favorable light.
 He gave orders for the protection of Jeremiah, who regarded him as God's appointed instrument whom it was impiety to disobey, and the prophet Ezekiel expressed a similar view at the attack on Tyre.
 A corresponding attitude to Nebuchadnezzar, as God's instrument against wrongdoers, occurs in the Apocrypha in 1 Esdras and, as protector to be prayed for, in Baruch.
-In Daniel and in Bel and the Dragon, Nebuchadnezzar appears as a man, initially deceived by bad advisers, who welcomes the situation in which truth is triumphant and God is vindicated (Encyclopedia Briticanna, 1997 CD edition, edited for accuracy)."
+In Daniel and in Bel and the Dragon, Nebuchadnezzar appears as a man, initially deceived by bad advisers, who welcomes the situation in which truth is triumphant and God is vindicated."10